mikahado/the-remind-notation/_notes/The Remind Notation.md

 ## Philosophy

-TRN philosophy is that musicians play better, or at least with more heart, when they play from memory instead of following detailed directions.
+TRN philosophy is that musicians play better, or at least with more heart, when they play from memory instead of reading directions.
 To use TRN, the musician should already know the nuances of a song, such as how many times to repeat certain parts, or what dynamic to use (soft, loud, etc).
 They should already know the riffs, solos, fills, and flairs.
 TRN simply serves as a reminder, to keep the player or the group on the same page, in a compact way that's easy to reference in a live or jam setting.

 ## FAQs